top of page

 Waiting list:

-We will advise you on current wait times for a therapy place at the time of your referral.
 Most of our referral spaces are in September and run for the year.
 This can be changeable and dependent on grant funding.

 We match each client with the most appropriate available therapist for their age and specific needs.
 For referrals for under 16 year olds, we also provide a parent/ carer support group alongside their child’s therapy.
 Trauma therapy is generally long term, a minimum of 1 year.